pulumi/pulumi-self-hosted-installers/gke-hosted/README.md

 ## Notes

 * The SSO certificate has the `currentYear()` in the name.
 This means that it will get replaced during the first deployment of each calendar year.
 The expiry date on the certificate is set to 400 days so that although a deployment may not happen each year, it will be necessary to do so otherwise the certificate will expire.

+## Setting Up Self-Signed Certs on Workstation
+### MacOS
+1. Launch the system as described above.
+1. Point your browser at your `app.XXXXX` URL.
+1. Click the `Not Secure` indicator in the Browser address bar.
+1. Click on "Certificate is not valid" in the window that pops up.
+1. Click on the certificate icon that is displayed and slide it into a Finder window (say into your Downloads folder).
+1. Open "Keychain Access" on your Mac.
+1. Select the "System KeyChains" in the "Keychain Access" window.
+1. Click on the file that was copied to your Finder window and slide it into the "System Keychains" folder in"Keychain Access".
+1. Double-click the cert file in "Keychain Access" and select "Trust" and change the settings to "Always Trust" and exit the windows.
+1. Point your browser at you `api.XXXX` URL and repeat the process for it's certificate.